Soccer Positions: The Ultimate Guide

 Their major role is to score goals and set up teammates for goals.
 When not in control, forwards may help defend by pressuring the other team’s defenders and goalie.

-The striker needs a combo of quick feet and a strong body to wear defenses down.
+The striker needs a combo of quick feet and a strong body to wear down defenses.

 Soccer Skill Sets for Each Position